ScottWe/solidity-1/tutorials/5_client_data.md

 persist across neighbourhoods.
 This insight will be important once we instrument the model.

-Moving to lines 147 to 181, we will find the operations defined on the mapping.
+Moving to lines 147 to 181, we find the operations defined on the mapping.

 ```cpp
 sol_uint256_t Read_Map_1(struct Map_1 *arr, sol_address_t key_0) {